goinapp/2pi-sdk/README.md

 * `constructor({mnemonic, apiKey, apiSecret, endpoint?})` returns a new instance.
 Refer to [TwoPi public attributes](#twopi-public-attributes) to get a description of each argument.
 * `async getVaults()` it returns an array of available vaults (each of which are Vault instances).
 * `async deposit({amount, poolId?, unit?})` it makes a deposit on the given pool and returns an array of [transaction receipts](https://docs.ethers.io/v5/single-page/#/v5/api/providers/types/-%23-providers-TransactionReceipt).
 For `amount` prefer string to keep precision.
 If `unit` is `'wei'` (default) amount would not be converted.
 If `unit` is `'native'` the provided amount would be interpreted like fetched directly from some UI (for example 1 for ETH would be converted to `1 * 1e18`).
+The `poolId` argument can be omitted, the only (and default) options for the time being is `mumbai_dai`.
-The `poolId` argument can be omitted, the only (and default) options for the time being is `mumbai-dai`.
+* `async withdraw({amount, poolId?, unit?})` it makes a withdraw on the given pool and returns an array of [transaction receipts](https://docs.ethers.io/v5/single-page/#/v5/api/providers/types/-%23-providers-TransactionReceipt).
+For `amount` prefer string to keep precision.
+If `unit` is `'wei'` (default) amount would not be converted.
+If `unit` is `'native'` the provided amount would be interpreted like fetched directly from some UI (for example 1 for ETH would be converted to `1 * 1e18`).
+The `poolId` argument can be omitted, the only (and default) options for the time being is `mumbai_dai`.

 ### Vault private attributes

 On every `vault` instance you can access the following attributes:

+* `identifier`: the vault identifier, used as argument on deposit and withdraw operation (referred as `vaultIdentifier`).
 * `pid`: the vault _internal_ ID.
 * `token`: string identifying the token being maximized.
 * `address`: string with the vault main contract address.